cmu-mars/cmu-robotics/documents/p2-cp3.md

 Scoring requirements:

 1. Account for some inaccuracy (can’t be right on the deadline).
 Call this BUFFER
 2. Being early is better than being late, but don’t want to encourage inaccurate over predictions.
-We can be early by 2*BUFFER or late by BUFFER
+We can be early by 2 x BUFFER or late by BUFFER
 3. Want to penalize too many deadline predictions (so we don’t predict just before getting there).
 If there is no adaptation, then we can make one prediction.
 Let’s allow ourselves one more prediction per adaptation that we do.
-We will be penalized score*(1-over_predictions)^(3/2)/15.
+We will be penalized score x (1-over_predictions)^(3/2)/15.
 I.e., we get penalized more severely the more we over predict.
 A new prediction causes the robot to send a notification to the participant.

 ![Timing diagram](img/cp3-timing-intent.png "Timing Intent Intent")